Nissan Ariya review: interior, dashboard & infotainment

 - 4Performance, motor & driveThe Nissan Ariya is a refined and comfortable family SUV, with plenty of poke even in front-wheel drive form

-- 5Interior, dashboard & comfort - currently readingNissan’s first electric SUV isn’t the cheapest on sale today, but is priced competitively against its premium-feeling rivals
+- 5Interior, dashboard & infotainment - currently readingNissan’s first electric SUV isn’t the cheapest on sale today, but is priced competitively against its premium-feeling rivals

 - 6Boot space, seating & practicalityThe Ariya’s cabin is more spacious than its rakish roofline might suggest, but rivals offer significantly more boot space